mdn/content/files/en-us/web/security/index.md

 ## Practical security implementation guides

-Our set of [Practical security implementation guides](/en-US/docs/Web/Security/Practical_implementation_guides) offer comprehensive instructions for implementing security features effectively on websites.
+To get comprehensive instructions for implementing security features effectively on websites and to ensure you're following best practices, see our set of [Practical security implementation guides](/en-US/docs/Web/Security/Practical_implementation).

 Some of these guides are directly related to the [MDN Observatory](/en-US/observatory/) tool.
 Observatory performs security audits on a website and provides a grade and score along with recommendations for fixing the security issues it finds.
 These guides explain how to resolve issues surfaced by the MDN Observatory tests: the tool links to the relevant guide for each issue, helping guide you towards an effective resolution.
 Interestingly, Mozilla's internal developer teams use this guidance when implementing websites to ensure that security best practices are applied.